JappeOS/plymouth-jappeos/README.md

 # plymouth-jappeos
-Plymouth packaging for JappeOS, with JappeOS branding.
+Plymouth packaging for JappeOS, with JappeOS logos & branding.